4ravind-b/4ravind-b/README.md

   Looking to collaborate on projects that require serious work... but also a generous amount of procrastination, snack breaks, and occasional anime binges. 🍿🎥

   How to reach me: Send a carrier pigeon.
-I check email only when I’m avoiding actual work.
-(I’m just one email away from a caffeine-fueled all-nighter!) 🕊️📧
+I check email only when I’m avoiding actual work. 🕊️📧

   Pronouns: He/Him (But I also respond to “Hey, you!” and “The Bug Slayer!”) 😄